 Fluffy should see her vet regularly.
 Keep in mind that skin or coat issues can sometimes be indicative of underlying health issues.
 Use the time to discreetly inspect your pet!

-Please contact us, your local veterinary clinic, anytime.
+Please contact us, your local veterinary clinic in Carlisle, ON, anytime.
 We are always here to help!